marcinwiacek/pl1/stage1/readme2.md

 two or more processes (also switching for example to new disk driver should be possible on-fly and old driver must somehow allow for this)
 2. allocating port access
+3. access to subprocesses memory maybe

 #Kernel

-Not required and in final version also not required (exception: device drivers)
+Not required, in final version also not required (exception: device drivers)

 #OS

 Device drivers, shell (in the future GUI) and libraries with API

+#User-kernel mode

+What for?

+But seriously: separating memory and controlling access to all devices should be more than enough + we save time on executing code for switching mode.

 #TODO